 C. An attorney must have a secretary, receptionist, answering service or a regularly monitored answering machine.

-D. An attorney must have a fax machine and email address.
+D. An attorney must have a fax machine and/or email address.

 E. An attorney must have the ability to produce typed motions or orders.